-Historic wood windows are kind of like the rock stars when it comes to preservation and restoration.
-Everybody talks about them, most people understand the need to preserve them and you’ll find dozens of workshops around the country where homeowners can learn to restore them on their own.
+Historic wood windows are kind of like the rock stars when it comes to preservation and restoration, but the steel windows don’t get the attention they deserve.
+Everybody talks about wood, most people understand the need to preserve them and you’ll find dozens of workshops around the country where homeowners can learn to restore them on their own.

 I even wrote a book to teach people how to walk through the restoration process that we use in my shop every day called Old Windows Made Easy.